enzoampil/fastquant/README.md

 Want to discuss more about fastquant with other users, and our team of developers?

-Join the fastquant Slack community, and our bi-weekly remote meetups through this [link](https://join.slack.com/t/fastquant/shared_invite/zt-mhsm2481-sWVLAO3_Taa1djiakiNQMg)!
+Join the fastquant Slack community through this [link](https://join.slack.com/t/fastquant/shared_invite/zt-sfoxaqq9-LU0Bha7jDvOVVAzu~B3PDA)!

 You can also [subscribe](https://forms.gle/HAPYdMp2YMu4qXPd7) to our monthly newsletter to receive updates on our latest tutorials, blog posts, and product features!